brevdev/user-dotbrev/README.md

 This is our main configuration folder.
 This is run everytime you create or join a new project.
 There is also a project specific dot brev with the same structure, which holds software that you can download for each project.

 #### `.brev/setup.sh`
-This is the main file that runs on your linux machine, directly after we provision it and before your project is cloned.
+This is the main configuration file that runs on your linux machine, directly after we provision it and before your project is cloned.

 You can pre-download VSCode extensions and globally install software like zsh, linux build tools, or create-react-app.
 Anything that you would globally install on your computer.
-The working directory when the file is running is user-dotbrev.
+The working directory when the file is running is /home/brev/user-dotbrev.

 Careful not to place too many software packages in here (like Node v14, Python, or Go), and instead place that in your project's `.brev`.
 This way different versions of your software will not conflict, and others can clone your environment.